rvdegroen/css-to-the-rescue-2223/README.md

 - [Installation](#installation)
 - [License](#license)

+I used [github wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) to create this TOC.

 # About Cozy Homey

 Side note: This repository is meant for study purposes for the minor web development offered at The Hogeschool van Amsterdam also known as University of Applied Sciences.
 If you're not a teacher or a fellow student, then it's probably not that interesting to look at this repository.